Since the mortgage crisis took flight, “loan modification programs” have become all the rage.

 It’s not really considered a loan modification, because the terms of the loan are essentially unchanged.

 Basically, the bank or lender will agree to take your delinquent payments and add them to your current monthly payments until you become current again.

 So if you owe say $4,000 in arrearage, they may add $500 to your monthly payment for eight months until you’re back on track.

 Critics have panned repayment plans because they fail to address the affordability issues tied to delinquent loans.

 Because the debt is simply redistributed, borrowers who can’t afford the terms of their loan will likely re-default within months of receiving a repayment plan, especially as the monthly payment increases as a result.

 A better option might be the Home Affordable Modification Program (HAMP), a government loan modification program that lowers payments based on what homeowners can afford to pay.

 Interest Rate Reduction

-- The loan servicer or lender offers the borrower a new lower rate
+- The loan servicer or lender offers the borrower a new lower mortgage rate

-- New rate may be fixed for life or increase over time
+- New mortgage rate may be fixed for life or increase over time at a measured amount

 A more favorable loan modification is one that involves an interest rate reduction, so the monthly payment is actually made more affordable.